T he breeze, blowing in from San Francisco Bay,

 old boy demon.
 "A few seconds more and it will all be over for you," the boy assured him.

 His image was sharp now.
-Stuart could clearly see the boy demon's dirty blonde hair, his ivory shirt his
+Stuart could clearly see the boy demon's dirty blonde hair,

 tan shorts and sneakers.
 He could even see his fair complexion.
 And he could see the boy demon's